 Developing Patches and Fixes

-Once a zero-day vulnerability has been identified, vendors and developers must work quickly to develop a patch or fix to protect users from the vulnerability.
-This process can take time, depending on the complexity of the vulnerability and the system or software that is affected.
+After identifying a zero-day vulnerability, vendors and developers must swiftly develop patches to protect users.
+This process can take time, depending on the complexity of the vulnerability and the system affected.

 Coordinated Vulnerability Disclosure

 Coordinated vulnerability disclosure is a process by which security researchers and vendors work together to disclose and resolve vulnerabilities.
-This process aims to minimize the risk of a successful attack and ensure that users are protected as quickly as possible.
+This process aims to minimize the risk of a successful attack and ensure that users are under protection as quickly as possible.

 In some cases, vendors and developers may offer a bug bounty program to incentivize security researchers to report vulnerabilities.
 These programs offer financial rewards to researchers who discover and report vulnerabilities, which can help encourage researchers to report vulnerabilities rather than selling them on the black market.